Understanding the Difference Between SVT and AFIB on ECG

 Identify Key ECG Characteristics of SVT and AFIB

-The typical presentation of supraventricular tachycardia (SVT) with a narrow QRS complex and a regular rhythm highlights the difference between SVT and afib on ECG.
-However, P waves may often be obscured within the QRS complexes.
+The typical presentation of SVT with a narrow QRS complex and a regular rhythm highlights the condition.
+However, AFIB presents differently.
 The heart rate in SVT usually ranges from 150 to 250 beats per minute.
-The difference between SVT and afib on ECG is that atrial fibrillation is characterized by an irregularly irregular rhythm, with discernible P waves absent and a variable ventricular rate, typically between 100 and 180 beats per minute when untreated.
+The AFIB is characterized by an irregular rhythm, with discernible P waves absent and a variable ventricular rate, typically between 100 and 180 beats per minute when untreated.

-While the QRS complexes in atrial fibrillation are generally narrow, the lack of P waves is a crucial distinguishing feature.
-For instance, an ECG reading of a patient with atrial fibrillation may show chaotic fibrillatory waves, whereas an SVT ECG will display a more structured pattern with consistent R-R intervals.
-Understanding the difference between SVT and afib on ECG is essential for accurate diagnosis and effective management of patients presenting with tachycardia.
+While the QRS complexes are generally narrow, the irregularity is a crucial distinguishing feature.
+For instance, an ECG reading of a patient with AFIB may show varying intervals, whereas an SVT ECG will display a more consistent pattern.
+Accurate interpretation is essential for accurate diagnosis and effective management of patients presenting with tachycardia.

 The central node represents the overall topic, while the branches show the specific characteristics of each condition.
 Follow the branches to see how SVT and AFIB differ in their ECG presentations.